FLSchempp/AutomAdapt/Dataset/README.md

 Where:
 - `FileType`: Indicates the type or category of the file (e.g., Automaton, NetworkConfigurations).
+- `StartDate`: Represents the date in YYYY-MM-DDTHH:MM:SSZ on which the execution started.
-- `StartDate`: Represents the date in YYYY-MM-DDTHH:MM:SSZ format when the file was created.
+- `StopDate`: Represents the date in YYYY-MM-DDTHH:MM:SSZ on which the execution was completed.
-- `Description`: Provides a brief description or relevant keywords for the file.
-- `extension`: Refers to the file extension indicating the file format (e.g., .txt, .csv, .docx).
+- `extension`: Refers to the file extension indicating the file format (e.g., .csv).

-For example, a file named `config_20220120_network_settings.txt` indicates a configuration file related to network settings created or modified on January 20, 2022.

-Adhering to this naming convention ensures consistency and facilitates easier identification and organization of files within the project.
-Please ensure that all new files follow this naming format to maintain uniformity.
+For example, a file named `Automaton_10s_2023-03-01T00:00:00Z-2023-03-02T00:00:00Z.csv` indicates a learned automaton file with a monitoring cycle time of 10 seconds started on March 01, 2023 00:00:00h and completed on March 02, 2023 00:00:00h.
+Note that the "ConfigID" can be assigned to specific network parameters using the corresponding network configuration file.
+In this case, `NetworkConfigurations_10s_2023-03-01T00:00:00Z-2023-03-02T00:00:00Z.csv`

 #### Learned automata [Automaton_$Monitoring_cycle_time$_$Start_date$_$Stop_date$]
   - [March 2023](https://github.com/FLSchempp/AutomAdapt/tree/main/Dataset/March%202023)